 Ham + Broccoli, Mushroom, Spinach Quiche

-Same as above, but add chopped ham along with cooked broccoli mixture.
+Same as above, but add chopped, leftover holiday ham along with cooked broccoli mixture.